Aaron Columbus Burr

-Aaron Columbus Burr, born Aaron Burr Colombe, (September 15, 1808 – July 27, 1882), was the son of the 3rd U.S. vice president Aaron Burr.
+Aaron Columbus Burr (born Aaron Burr Colombe; September 15, 1808 – July 27, 1882), was the son of the third U.S. vice president Aaron Burr.
 He worked as a goldsmith and silversmith, and was engaged in the diamond and jewellery business in New York City.

 Early life

-Aaron Columbus Burr was born in New York City on September 15, 1808, purportedly the son of Count Verdi de Lesle.
+Burr was born in New York City on September 15, 1808, purportedly the son of Count Verdi de Lesle.
 Historians Nathan Schachner and Milton Lomask maintain that Aaron Columbus Burr was Aaron Burr's son by a mistress in New York City and was born during Burr's period of living there.
 The boy sailed to New York in 1816 under the guardianship of Aaron Burr, who adopted him.

 Career

 The younger Burr moved to the United States after living in Florida and was adopted by Aaron Burr.
 He was a goldsmith and silversmith, and engaged in the diamond and jewellery business in New York City.
 He retired in about 1862.

 In August 1860, Burr received a letter from James Grant of British Honduras (known today as Belize), offering land for sale in the Stann Creek District.
 During the American Civil War, Burr and Anna Ella Carroll lobbied Abraham Lincoln to fund what they proposed to call "the Lincoln Colony" for freedmen.
 This colony, to be located in British Honduras, would have been similar to colonies established in the late 18th and early 19th centuries in Africa by Great Britain in Sierra Leone and by the American Colonization Society in Liberia.
 The colonization plan failed, but Burr and Grant successfully founded the American Honduras Company to harvest and export mahogany as a trade product.
 This tropical hardwood became widely used in fine furniture.